-During 2019 PCI Biotech acquired the first lots of lasers to be used in the pivotal RELEASE study, increasing non-current assets compared to last year.
-In addition, PCI Biotech adopted IFRS 16 Leases for the first time in 2019, applying the modified retrospective method.
-The implementation effects for 2019 are disclosed under note 24 Right of use assets and lease liabilities.

-Short term receivables per end of 2019 was NOK 14.6 million (NOK 7.7 million) and increased by NOK 6.9 million compared to end of 2018, mainly due to advance payments in connection with initiation of the RELEASE study and timing effects.
+During 2019 PCI Biotech acquired the first lots of lasers to be used in the pivotal RELEASE study, and these types of acquisitions have continued into 2020 in line with the progress of opening clinical sites for the RELEASE trial.
+PCI Biotech adopted IFRS 16 Leases for the first time in 2019, applying the modified retrospective method and the identified leases are disclosed as right to use assets in the balance sheet.
+Short term receivables per end of 2020 was NOK 13.2 million (NOK 14.6 million) and mainly consist of advance payments in connection with the RELEASE trial and recognised not received public grants.

-Current liabilities were generally higher per the end of 2019 compared to the end of 2018, due to the increased R&D activities.
-Other long-term liabilities relate to potential future social security liabilities in connection with the company's share option program, and the liability fluctuates with the share price and number of outstanding 'in-the-money' share options per year end.
-Social security liabilities for share options that are vested, or may be vested during 2020, are disclosed as short-term liabilities.
+Other long-term liabilities relate to potential future social security liabilities in connection with the company's share option program, and the liability fluctuates with the share price and number of outstanding 'in-the-money' share options per year-end.
+Social security liabilities for share options that are vested, or that may vest during 2021, are disclosed as short-term liabilities.
+Current liabilities were generally higher per the end of 2019 compared to the end of 2020, mainly due to the initiation of RELEASE in 2019 and decreased public duties liabilities related to the share option scheme for 2020.

-Total equity for the Group were NOK 254.9 million per year-end 2019 (NOK 340.0 million).
-Total equity of the parent company amounts to NOK 673.5 million in 2019 (NOK 669.7 million) reflecting this year's result and share based payments elements charged through equity for the Group's share option programme.
+Total equity for the Group were NOK 189.2 million per year-end 2020 (NOK 254.8 million).
+Total equity of the parent company amounts to NOK 686.5 million in 2020 (NOK 673.5 million) reflecting this year's result and share based payments elements charged through equity for the Group's share option scheme.

-Equity in the wholly owned subsidiary PCI Biotech AS was NOK 105.1 million at the end of 2019 (NOK 56.6 million).
-The equity in PCI Biotech AS were increased in 2019 by NOK 135 million, through a capital increase from the parent company PCI Biotech Holding ASA.
+Equity in the wholly owned subsidiary PCI Biotech AS was NOK 102.7 million at the end of 2020 (NOK 105.1 million).
+The equity in PCI Biotech AS were increased in 2020 by NOK 70 million, through a capital increase from the parent company PCI Biotech Holding ASA.

-Total assets of the Group at the end of 2019 were NOK 282.0 million (NOK 357.1 million) and the decrease from last year is mainly due to net loss from operational activities.
-Total assets in the parent company amounted to NOK 674.6 million per year-end 2019 (NOK 671.8 million).
+Total assets of the Group at the end of 2020 were NOK 209.1 million (NOK 282.0 million) and the decrease from last year is mainly due to net loss from operational activities.
+Total assets in the parent company amounted to NOK 687.7 million per year-end 2020 (NOK 674.6 million).

 PCI Biotech does not recognise deferred tax assets in the balance sheet, due to uncertainty as to when the company will accrue a payable tax liability.
-Unrecognised deferred tax assets at the end of 2019 were NOK 109.7 million (NOK 89.5 million).
+Unrecognised deferred tax assets at the end of 2020 were NOK 125.3 million (NOK 109.7 million).